 And don’t forget winter heather, which comes in white, pink and red.
 It brightens up borders and containers with its striking flowers.

-My top five picks for winter evergreens
+Top picks for winter evergreens

 Here are my top 5 picks for evergreen structure in winter:

 Bringing evergreens into your garden will add structure all year round.
 They’ll make a perfect backdrop in your borders through summer and bring some colour to your garden through the winter months.